What Is Workers' Comp Insurance?

 Finalize coverage and get your certificate of insurance

-After selecting an insurer, review your policy documents to confirm classifications and limits are correct, pay your deposit, and request certificates of insurance for contracts or leases.
-Make sure your policy start date matches the deadline you identified in Step 1.
+Once you pick an insurer, review policy documents to confirm classifications and limits, pay your deposit and request certificates of insurance for any contracts or leases.
+Your policy start date should match the deadline from Step 1.

 Workers' Comp Insurance: Next Steps